vijpandaturtle/facial-expressions/README.md

 * Jupyter notebook

 ## Notes
 This project uses a conv net that custom made and trained on a gpu.
-The accuracy is 50%.Any help towards improving the accuracy would be appreciated.
+The accuracy is 53%.